valhuber/fab_nw/README.md

 ## Generate

-Then, in VSCode, open the file `fab_views_gen.py`, and run it (e.g, under the debugger) using the launch config `FAB Views Gen`.
+Then, in VSCode, open the file `fab_views_gen_run.py`, and run it (e.g, under the debugger) using the launch config `FAB Views Gen Run`.

-Copy the console output over the `app/views.py` file
+Copy the console output over the `app/views.py` file.

 ## Run